emerald-geomodelling/ga-aem-emrld/README.md

 - Open ga-aem\vs2013\ga-aem-all\ga-aem-all.sln to compile all programs plus the matlab and python shared libraries.
 - Alternatively open individual program solutions files in their respective directories.

+## Building using Docker:
+- You can run the programs in a Docker container on all platforms using Docker
+- Use the *Dockerfile* to
+   - bulid a Ubuntu based Docker image with all the required dependencies installed
+   - automatically compile the code inside the Docker container

 ## Additional source code and library dependencies

 The programs required additional code or libraries as described below.